SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ## 📄 License & Disclaimer

 This project is provided for educational and research purposes.
-The reverse-engineered protocol implementation is based on community research and open-source projects.
-Users are responsible for compliance with local laws and vehicle warranty considerations.
+The reverse-engineered protocol implementation is based on all the community research and open-source projects I could find.
+On the basis that all the information is publicly available, I hope it does not infringe anyones IPR.
+Mail me if you feel that it does and I'll remove the relevent sections.

-**Safety Notice**: This interface is designed for diagnostic purposes only.
-Modifications to ECU parameters should only be performed by qualified technicians with appropriate safety measures.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.
 When contributing, please reference the technical sources listed above and maintain compatibility with the existing protocol implementation.

-## 📞 Support

-For technical support:
-1. Check the troubleshooting section above
-2. Review the referenced community forums
-3. Consult the original source projects listed in references
-4. Submit issues with detailed error logs and hardware configuration

 ---

-*This project builds upon the excellent work of the Land Rover community, particularly the reverse engineering efforts documented in the referenced GitHub projects and forum discussions.*
+*This project builds upon the amazing work of the Land Rover community, particularly the reverse engineering efforts documented in the referenced GitHub projects and forum discussions.*